DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 There are two class level attributes used in conjunction with this mixin.
 ``permission_required`` or ``permission_required_one``.
-Which one you use is dependent on whether users s hould have all listed permissions to gain view access, or if they only need one of many permissions to gain access.
+Which one you use is dependent on whether users should have all listed permissions to gain view access, or if they only need one of many permissions to gain access.